Identifiable learning of dissipative dynamics: Introduction

 However, when such approaches are implemented, a fundamental dilemma arises.
 On the one hand, the hypothesis space must be expressive enough to capture a wide range of dissipative dynamics.
-On the other hand, it must be sufficiently constrained to guaranty model identifiability—ensuring, for example, that the learned energy function is unique up to an additive constant.
-Current methodologies for learning non-equilibrium dissipative dynamics do not satisfy these competing criteria simultaneously.
+On the other hand, it must be sufficiently constrained to guaranty model identifiability---ensuring, for example, that the learned energy function is unique up to an additive constant.
+Without identifiability, the learned representations cannot be used to reliably infer system behavior.
+This is particularly critical when learning from a family of datasets, where uniquely defined quantities are essential for systematic comparison across parameter space.
+Current methodologies for learning non-equilibrium dissipative dynamics do not satisfy these competing criteria simultaneously, as detailed in Table \ref{tab:non-uniqueness}.

-In this paper, we propose {\ourmethodname}, an identifiable extension of OnsagerNet~\cite{yu2021onsagernet,chen2024constructing} for learning dissipative, non-equilibrium stochastic dynamics from trajectory data.
-The hallmark of {\ourmethodname} is its physical interpretability: the potential function admits a direct interpretation as the negative logarithm of the stationary density, and the drift naturally decomposes into time-reversible and time-irreversible parts.
-These properties enable direct access to irreversibility and entropy production rate (EPR)~\cite{jiang2004mathematical,da2023entropy}, allowing the model to diagnose departures from equilibrium and to quantify the underlying drivers of non-equilibrium behavior directly from data.
+We introduce Universal and Identifiable Dissipative Dynamics ({\ourmethodname}), a neural framework for learning dissipative, non-equilibrium stochastic dynamics directly from trajectory data.
+The hallmark of {\ourmethodname} is the physical interpretability of its identified components: we construct a potential function which admits a direct interpretation as the negative logarithm of the stationary density, and a drift function that naturally decomposes into time-reversible and time-irreversible parts.
+These properties enable direct access to irreversibility and entropy production rate (EPR)~\cite{da2023entropy,jiang2004mathematical}, allowing the model to diagnose departures from equilibrium and to quantify the underlying drivers of non-equilibrium behavior directly from data.
 Most importantly, our method achieves mathematical identifiability without sacrificing generality.
-We prove that {\ourmethodname} can represent any stochastic differential equation with a unique invariant distribution—covering the full class of stable and ergodic dissipative systems—and that its components are uniquely determined.
-Collectively, these features establish {\ourmethodname} as a general and identifiable framework for learning dissipative dynamics.
+We prove that {\ourmethodname} can represent any stochastic differential equation with a unique invariant distribution---covering the full class of stable and ergodic dissipative systems---and that its components are uniquely determined.